clauries/WeatherDashboard/README.md

 # WeatherDashboard
-An interactive weather app using an API
+An interactive weather app using a weather API.